bueler/mcd-extended/paper/results/notes.md

 # notes

+WARNING:  These notes are far out of date, but might contain something future useful.

 ## achievements

   * `examples/drape.py`: all four 2D Laplacian problems (3 obstacle, one PDE) tested show FASCD pure V-cycle flying colors, with nearly mesh-independent iterations when memory-limited: